12th Annual Video Contest

 You could win $100.00

-and have the opportunity to have your work featured on our website
+and have the opportunity to have your work featured on Bullying Prevention TV.

 at the bottom of this page.
 Contest judging will be conducted by experienced filmmakers.

 Winner of our 2016 contest: Nathan Gibson, Daniel Halstead, Ana Ramirex, Atara Zmora, Pranathi Madala and advisor/facilitator, Kim Jarvis at Sycamore Junior High in Cinciannati, OH.
 Click the picture to watch their film then let us know what you thought of their creativity and message to be an upstander.

 Winner of 2017 contest is Newark Memorial High School Students for their video is called NO ONE TO SOMEONE and features Sara Dias plays the bullying victim; Jesus Zaragoza plays the bully; Amiyah Prince is the friend and Julian Reyes is the hero.
 Vanessa Rubio was the camera person who also edited the film.
 Click here to watch it

 Click picture above to watch DEAR BULLY, the winning video for 2012/2013.
 DEAR BULLY, intertwines bullying scenes with popular music whose lyrics tell the story of all aspects of bullying.
 One of the most salient points of the film is when the bully explains to the victim …“the reason why I bully you is because I’m insecure.”
 Pictured above, left to right, are the students who wrote and acted in the video: Virginia Henrici, Shannon Lamb and Julia Barton-Biegelsen, from Eastern Middle School in Maryland.